Attending Mount Allison University is an amazing adventure that starts in residence!

 Moving into a new community and a new way of living can be both exciting and nerve-racking.
 Residence staff help make the transition as smooth as possible.
 They live in residence and are available to residence students on a daily basis.

-Assistant Don (AD) and Residence Assistant (RA): These student positions serve as role models, mediators and mentors for residents while ensuring residence policies and procedures are followed.
-They hold regular office hours and can help students identify available resources on campus.
+Assistant Don (AD) and Residence Assistant (RA): These students serve as role models, mediators and mentors for residents while ensuring residence policies and procedures are followed.
+They can help students identify available resources on campus.

 Academic Mentors (AcMen): Each residence has an Academic Mentor who help support academic success.
 Along with being available for general academic inquiries, AcMen also plan academic-oriented events and workshops in residence such as group study sessions.